-López’s work to support communities in their struggles for justice made her the ideal candidate when the Thomas R. Kline School of Law needed a professor to establish and direct their Community Lawyering Clinic (CLC).
-The Clinic comprises a full year, twelve-credit course selected by law students who want to provide free legal services to community members living in underserved neighborhoods around Drexel University.
+López's work to support communities in their struggles for justice made her the ideal candidate when the Thomas R. Kline School of Law needed a professor to establish and direct its community lawyering initiative.
+It includes a full-year, 12-credit course selected by law students who want to provide free legal services to community members living in underserved neighborhoods around Drexel University.

-"The Clinic provides a more holistic approach to lawyering," explains López.
+"The Stern Community Lawyering Clinic provides a more holistic approach to lawyering," López explains.
 "We teach students about the power of forming coalitions and building consensus among stakeholders to bring about change.
 Ultimately, we want our work to help the community build capacity so that people become their own best advocates."

-The students working under López noticed a pattern among clients coming to the clinic for help because they had not been able to get water in their homes for years.
-It wasn’t a matter of money.
-The shut-off persisted only because they did not have the legal documents that the utility company demanded to prove their homeownership.
+The students working under López noticed a pattern among clients coming to the Stern Community Lawyering Clinic for help because they had not been able to get water in their homes for years.
+It wasn't a matter of money.
+The shut-offs persisted only because residents did not have the legal documents that the utility company demanded to prove their home ownership.

 Cases of "tangled titles" are common in communities where homes are passed down among family members without formal sales agreements and deed transfers.

-"There is nothing more powerful than the family legacies that are wrapped up in homes," asserts López.
+"There is nothing more powerful than the family legacies that are wrapped up in homes," López asserts.
 "Yet these are complex, messy legal cases that many attorneys don't want to touch."

-Under López's direction, the CLC broadens the unparalleled legal education offered at the Kline School of Law.
+Under López's direction, the Stern Community Lawyering Clinic broadens the unparalleled legal education offered at the Kline School of Law.
 It also strengthens the relationship Drexel has with the community, reinforcing President Fry's vision of building the most civically engaged university in the country.